pcafrica/advanced_programming_2025-2026/lectures/05/05-c++_functions_templates.md

 The name of the function is interpreted as a pointer to that function.
 However, you may precede it by `&`: `f_ptr f = &integrand`.

-We will see in a while a safer and more general alternative to function pointers, the function wrapper `std::function` of the STL.
+Later we will see a safer and more general alternative to function pointers, the function wrapper `std::function` of the STL.

 ---